webpwnized/cryptography/README.md

 `python rsa.py -v -b 4 -k 1982353093 -d -m 4295229443 -if base64 REVMTRZIMtQAAQIDBAUGBwgJ`

+**Encrypt plaintext file chuck-d.txt with public key 13 modulo 4295229443.
+Encryption was done with blocksize of 4.
+Padding required because length of plaintext not divisible by blocksize.**

+`python rsa.py -b 4 -k 13 -e -m 4295229443 -of binary -i test-files\chuck-d.txt> encrypted-chuck.bin`

+**Decrypt plaintext file encrypted-chuck.bin with private key 1982353093 modulo 4295229443.
+Encryption was done with blocksize of 4.
+Padding required because length of plaintext not divisible by blocksize.**

+`python rsa.py -b 4 -k 1982353093 -d -m 4295229443 -if binary -i encrypted-chuck.bin > decrypted-chuck.txt`

 # Freak

 _An implementation of a frequency and cryptography analyzer_